CleanMyMac X is an all-in-one optimization, security & mac cleaning software.

-It is no secret that Apple's products are as popular as ever with their iPhones dominating mobile sales and their Mac computers being a top choice among students and business users.
+It is no secret that Apple’s products are as popular as ever.
+Their iPhones are dominating mobile sales while their Mac computers remain a top choice for student and business use.

-As the lifespan of a Mac computer lengthens, it is not uncommon for your machine to become bogged down with leftover data from past usage in the form of outdated cache files, unnecessary data logs, old mail attachments, extra application binaries or broken app data.
+As the lifespan of a Mac computer lengthens, it is not uncommon for your machine to become bogged down.
+This is often due to unnecessary data from past usage.
+This may include outdated cache files, leftover Mac OS X data logs, old mail attachments, extra application binaries or broken app data.

-The result of all this backlog is a slower machine with less free space on your disk drive to store all your precious files, folders and applications.
-Fortunately, there is an convenient solution to this dilemma if you are willing to invest into a reputable optimization software.
+The result of all this excess data is a slower machine with less free space on your disk drive to store all your precious files and applications.
+There is a convenient solution to this dilemma if you are willing to invest into a reputable Mac cleaner software.

 MacPaw Company Overview

 The company was founded in June of 2008 by Oleksandr Kosovan, who remains the CEO and owner of MacPaw.
-Their headquarters is based in Kyiv, Ukraine although MacPaw also is registered to have domestic roots in Santa Clara, California.
+They are headquartered in Kyiv, Ukraine.
+MacPaw also has a domestic presence in Santa Clara, California.

-MacPaw focuses on software development for both the Mac (CleanMyMac) and PC (CleanMyPC) platforms and their applications are designed to help users solve common issues primarily regarding optimization and security.
+MacPaw focuses on software development for both the Mac (CleanMyMac) and PC (CleanMyPC) platforms.
+Their software is designed to help consumers solve common issues with optimization and security.